Understanding Your Megaport Invoice

-Here is an example of the tax breakdown on a US invoice where a US-based customer ordered services in several states:
+Here is an example of the tax breakdown on a USA invoice where a USA-based customer ordered services in several states:

 In the rest of the world, a local tax is applied for domestic customers.
 In this example, an Australian invoice includes a standard Goods and Services Tax (GST):

 In Europe, services for non-domestic customers within the European Union (EU) can be 0% rated for VAT purposes when the customer provides a valid EU VAT registration number.
 In this situation, the customer must account for VAT on a reverse charge basis.